echoprotocol/explorer-backend/README.md

 The MIT License (MIT)

+Copyright (c) 2017-2019 Kamil Myśliwiec <http://kamilmysliwiec.com>

-Copyright (c) Echo Technological Solutions LLC
+Copyright (c) 2019 Echo Technological Solutions LLC

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in